tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 // If you don't want CSSmin to raise the PHP settings pass FALSE to
 // the constructor i.e. $compressor = new CSSmin(false);
 $compressor = new CSSmin();

+// Override chunk length
+// Default is 5000 chars.
+Lower it if you are having issues with PCRE.
+// Minimum length is 100 chars.
+$compressor->set_chunk_length(1000);

 // Override any PHP configuration options before calling run() (optional)
 $compressor->set_memory_limit('256M');